Part one in an ongoing series.

 Cortes is now a part-time assistant director at the Freeport Work Hiring Center.
 She recently retired as a social worker from the Central American Refugee Center in Hempstead.

-Take Ridwan Siddiqui, 48, whose family is of Indian-Pakistani descent.
+Then there's Ridwan Siddiqui, 48, whose family is of Indian-Pakistani descent.
 He and his wife, Ainee, moved with their two teenage boys, Noman and Rehan, from Nigeria to Bellmore in 2013.
 They had family in nearby Merrick.

 In recent years, Siddiqui said, Nigeria has become increasingly chaotic because of the terrorist group Boko Haram, which is seeking to establish Sharia law there.
 It kills indiscriminately, and kidnaps girls to force them into sexual slavery in “rape camps.”